JamaicaF/cloudcast/README.md

 ### Frontend Structure

 Cloudcast is a single page app built with React.js and Redux.
 All pages are composed of React components which are rendered at a root url.
+Users can access uploaded audio content for playback either via the 'featured' audio program feed, dedicated individual program pages, or through user profile pages.

 # Features in the Making: